dansmyers/ComputerOrganizationAndArchitecture/Notes/01a-Introducing_C.md

 }
 ```

+In the example above `isEven` returns either `0` for a `false` result or `1` for a `true` result.
+This behavior is typical for
-Note that `isEven` in the example above returns either `0` or `1`.
-In general, though, you should never assume that function that
+functions that perform logical tests, but it isn't universal: you should never assume that a function always returns `1` to indicate
-performs a logical comparison will always return `1` for a true result.
-Always test for equality or inequality with respect to `0`.
+a true result.

 This behavior is also responsible for one of the all-time classic C bugs: what happens if you accidentally type a single `=` instead
 of `==`?